StokesMatthew/luna-reversi/README.md

 - **Hunter's Moon**: Limited visibility of opponent pieces
 - **Beaver Moon**: Special full/new moon effects
 - **Cold Moon**: Moving comet hazards

-## 🎯 How to Play

-1. Select a game mode from the main menu
-2. Players take turns placing moon phase tiles on the board
-3. Capture opponent's pieces by creating valid phase sequences
-4. The player with the most pieces when the game ends wins

 ![LunaReversi Game Screenshot](public/img/guide.png)